By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-Every traveler who visits Cuba must show proof of valid travel insurance upon entering the country.
+Every traveler who visits Cuba must show proof of valid travel insurance with medical coverage upon entering the country.

 While there are reports of some border officials failing to check, to be safe you should definitely have insurance when you land.

-If you don’t have any travel insurance when your plane lands, you can buy it at the airport, but this will be more expensive than most insurance policies (around $5 / day).
+If you don’t have any travel insurance when your plane lands, you can buy it at the airport, but it may not provide adequate coverage for emergencies.

 If you’re an American Citizen traveling on an American passport, you’re technically not allowed to visit Cuba unless you fall under one of these 12 categories.